 In August 2014, the FASB issued ASU 2014-15, which requires management of public and private companies to evaluate whether there is substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued.
 Management's evaluation should be based on relevant conditions and events that are known and reasonably knowable at the date that the financial statements are issued.
 If conditions or events raise substantial doubt about an entity's ability to continue as a going concern, and substantial doubt is not alleviated after consideration of management's plans, an entity should include a statement in the footnotes indicating that there is substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued.
 The new standard is effective for annual periods ending after December 15, 2016, and for annual periods and interim periods thereafter.
 Early application is permitted.
-If this standard had been adopted as of March 31, 2016 and applied to these financial statements, the Company believes that there would be no significant impact to its disclosure.
-However, the Company faces certain risks and uncertainties as further described in Note 1, "Nature of Organization and Operations" that could affect this conclusion.
+While the Company intends to adopt the standard as of December 31, 2016, if this standard had been adopted as of June 30, 2016, management of the Company believes that it would have concluded there is substantial doubt about the Company's ability to continue as a going concern one year from the date of filing of this Form 10-Q. See Note 1 for additional information on our liquidity risks and management's plans.